D1og0/Steganography/README.md

 ### Why can't I use normal images directly in the program?
 The reason is that I haven't found any library or resource that allows this functionality.
 It is possible for P4 Portable Pixmap and later versions, but not for P3 and earlier versions.

+### Note:
+I've added the files that I have used to test my program.
+Hope it helps you to test my project.

+#
 Thanks for reading!
 Want to go further?
 [Click here](https://www.geeksforgeeks.org/image-based-steganography-using-python/).
 This can help you if you want to work direclty on images.